+INTRODUCTION

-INTRODUCTION Why an emergency preparedness toolkit?
+Why an emergency preparedness toolkit?

-"Emergency preparedness" is a term used to describe a plan that prepares you for an emergency.
-Planning for emergencies, such as windstorms, earthquakes, or fires, is an important part of taking care of yourself.
+"Emergency preparedness" is a term used to describe a plan to prepare you in case of an emergency.
+Regardless of your gender, race, or disability, planning for emergencies such as windstorms, earthquakes, or fires is an important part of taking care of yourself.
 People with disabilities may have special needs to consider in an emergency.
-If you have a disability, this toolkit will help you prepare for an emergency.
+If you have a disability, it may require extra planning to handle an emergency.

+This toolkit will help you prepare for an emergency.
 Making an emergency plan and putting together your emergency toolkit is a big job.
 Your plan may include family, friends, neighbors, and organizations that support you and can help you make decisions.
 Your toolkit does not have to be perfect, but it is important to plan ahead.

-Not all subjects of emergency preparedness are covered in this guide.
+Because everyone's situation is different, not all subjects of emergency preparedness are covered in this guide.
 Think about your personal needs and plan for what you will need to stay safe in an emergency.

-Remember: Some planning is better than no planning.
+Remember: Some plan is better than no plan.
 You can do it!